jon-harper/jon-harper.github.io/docs/abs/about.md

 </figcaption>
 </figure>

 Manufacturers of ABS and other thermoplastics create pellets of plastic *resin* to distribute, commonly called *nurdles*.
-From there, manufactures melt the resin, optionally adding colorants or other additives to modify the appearance and other properties of the final product.
+From there, manufacturers melt the resin, optionally adding colorants or other additives to modify the appearance and other properties of the final product.

-Once melted, the ABS is formed into shape; for FDM filament manufacturers, this means stretching the material into *filament* (long, thin cylinders of a uniform diameter) and rolling them onto spools.
+Once melted, the ABS is formed into shape; for FDM filament manufacturers, this means stretching the material into *filament* (long, thin cylinders of a uniform diameter) and rolling it on to spools.

 <figure markdown>
 ![a roll of Orange Prusament filament](img/filament.jpg)
 <figcaption markdown>
 A spool roll of Orange Prusament filament.
-Filament is normally available in 1.75mm and 2.85mm diameters.
-Source: Prusa Research
+Filament is normally available in 1.75mm and 2.85mm diameters.<br>Source: Prusa Research
 </figcaption>
 </figure>